Dale Coyne: Team ownership

-Coyne largely retired from competition in 1989 to field other drivers and formed Payton Coyne Racing in 1988 with Walter Payton.
+Coyne largely retired from competition in 1989 to field other drivers and formed Payton Coyne Racing in 1998 with Walter Payton.
 In his early years of team ownership, Coyne launched some impressive careers, including that of Paul Tracy (1991) and Michel Jourdain Jr. (1997).
 The perennial hopeful never had substantial funding and scored a then-best finish of 3rd at the 1996 U.S. 500 at Michigan International Speedway with veteran Roberto Moreno.
 The result was matched in 2004 when Oriol Servia accomplished the feat at Mazda Raceway Laguna Seca.
 Servia also scored the team's best finish in the points with 10th.

 2007 was a breakout year for Dale Coyne Racing.
-With driver Bruno Junqueira behind the wheel, he posted three consecutive podium finishes (Zolder, Belgium; Assen, the Netherlands & Surfer Paradise, Australia) for the team and gave Dale Coyne Racing its highest finish ever with a second place in Zolder, Belgium in August.
+With driver Bruno Junqueira behind the wheel, he posted three consecutive podium finishes (Zolder, Belgium; Assen, the Netherlands & Surfers Paradise, Australia) for the team and gave Dale Coyne Racing its highest finish ever with a second place in Zolder, Belgium in August.